-NFB 2014 Washington Seminar
+NFB Washington Seminar

-Five hundred people from the fifty states, the District of Columbia, and Puerto Rico.
+Over five hundred people from the fifty states, the District of Columbia, and Puerto Rico.
 Most of those attending will be blind.

 Legislative appointments should be made for Tuesday, Wednesday, and Thursday in the Senate and House office buildings.
-Meetings for NFB members to review the legislative progress and provide guidance will occur Tuesday and Wednesday evenings.
+Meetings for NFB members to review the legislative progress and provide guidance will occur on Wednesday evening.

 The Washington Seminar is an annual event of the National Federation of the Blind to introduce the agenda of blind Americans--the priority issues requiring congressional attention over the coming year.
 The issues are selected from official positions of the Federation and may address concerns in the following areas: relevant civil rights issues; educational programs and services; rehabilitation of the blind for competitive employment; the operation of vending facilities by blind persons on public property; specialized library services for the blind; the organization and funding of federal programs; Social Security and Supplemental Income programs; and other timely topics.
 Approximately three legislative initiatives are chosen for priority attention during the Washington Seminar.

 The 2016 Washington Seminar Agenda will be available at a later date.

 LEGISLATIVE AGENDA AND FACT SHEETS

 The 2016 Washington Seminar Legislative Agenda and Fact Sheets will be available at a later date.

 - Legislative Agenda of Blind Americans - Priorities for the 114th Congress, First Session

 - Transitioning to Integrated and Meaningful Employment Act HR 188